Abadrausar/Rubble-/rubble/Rubble Readme.txt

 ==============================================
 Overview:
 ==============================================
-Rubble is a raw generator like Blast but better ;)
+Rubble is a raw generator.

 Pros:
 	No need for an external runtime
-	Configurable
+	Configurable directory structure
-	More operating modes to better support different setups Addons may override vanilla files
+	Addons may override vanilla files
-	Full parser/lexer, not just a bunch of regexes Minimal impact, touch only the minimum amount of files Support for embeding scripts in raw files, do advanced setup right in the raws
+	Full parser/lexer, not just a bunch of regexes Minimal impact, touch only the minimum amount of files Support for embeding scripts in raw files, do advanced setup right in the raws Simple variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formating

 Cons:
 	Not compatible with any version of Blast
-	No support for handling file name collisions
-	No support for Blast namespaces (@, @@, and @@@)
-	Variables are simple key:value pairs instead of Blasts more powerful system
+	No support for handling file name collisions in any way other than as an override No support for Blast namespaces (@, @@, and @@@) Variables are simple key:value pairs instead of Blasts more powerful system NCA (the scripting language) only has minimal documentation

 Rubble comes prebuilt for 32 bit Windows, Linux, and OSX